-Recycled PET-bottles were turned into raincoats and other jackets.
+We experimented using recycled PET-bottles in our raincoats and other jackets.

 Swedish ELLE awarded us with the “Designer of the year” prize.
 The same year, we started a sustainable Eco-cashmere production using less water and contributing to less waste in the manufacturing process.
-We also designed handbags in collaboration with Swedish Tärnsjö Garveri, who is among the remaining 5% of the worlds tanning houses still employing the tradition of vegetable tanning.
-They have chosen to respect and preserve the environment by only using bark extracts, water and water-based finishing.
 We start to work with Chrome free leather.
 The production of chrome-free leather uses a natural tanning method, where tannins from bark, leaves and branches are used.
 Being an entirely organic material, vegetable tanned leather will change over time, it will grow softer and darker and acquire a patina depending on its use.
 A chrome-free leather product is biodegradable and recyclable.

 From this year, all the cotton & denim clothes are in organic cotton from GOTS-certified (Global Organic Textile Standard).
 The GOTS certificate ensures controls are made to secure that the cotton is grown without the use of toxic and persistent pesticides and synthetic fertilizers.
 Water consumption is also less in order to keep a low impact on the environment.

 25% of our collections was sustainable and a GOOD CHOICE.
 We start to measure our footprint through the organization ECAP, The European Clothing Action Plan.